Mental Health Within The Private Security Industry

 Mental Health Awareness Training

-When working as a Door Supervisor, Security Guard or CCTV Operator mental health can become a major factor in your day-to-day activities.
+When working as a Security Operative mental health can become a major factor in your day-to-day activities.
 Staff or customers may feel angry, frustrated, or even sad due to life’s unavoidable circumstances.

 These emotions can have an impact on how you respond to customers and how the customers react to you.
 Security Guards & Door Supervisors will interact with many people on any given day, so it is important to be aware of the customer’s mental states where possible.

 We’ve created a one day workshop for Mental Health Awareness that would be beneficial for any SIA (Security Industry Authority) licensed individual working in the industry, especially for Security Guards and Door Supervisors that are on the front line every day.

 The workshop will help increase your understanding of observations when working with members of the public.

 We enhance staff knowledge and reduce misconceptions, showing you some of the tools to potentially make life-saving decisions.